A Chaos of Delight

 And here, one of the four main spherical shapes is in the process of growing back.
 When you consider their environment, on the underside or inside of rotting logs, it's even harder to believe that the waxy tubes and balloons could be sustained as well as they are.

-While nearly all photos of these are from New Zealand, They are also common in Tasmania and Northern Queensland, giving a hint of their temperature tolerance and range, The photo below is from Cape Tribulation, in Northern Queensland, Australia.
+While nearly all photos of these are from New Zealand, they are also common in Tasmania and Northern Queensland, giving a hint of their temperature tolerance and range, The photo below is from Cape Tribulation, in Northern Queensland, Australia.

 Forcipomyia larva, Cape Tribulation, Australia.
 2016